 \subsection{MLP vs HGNN Model Comparison}

 For small graphs, MLP-based models are preferred for their stability and rate of convergence.
-However, Graph Neural Networks have the potential to better generalize to large graphs with large dependency structures and to eventually outperform MLPs.
-We investigated this behavior for Problems 6a-c in our evaluation problem set (Table \ref{tab:problem-descriptions}) by increasing the number of demands and resources to $100$ each, with a total of $201$ nodes in the graph (including the node for unallocated resources).
-From Table \ref{tab:ablation}, we can see that the HGNN-based approaches achieve significantly and consistently better hypervolume scores compared to the MLP-based counterpart.
-Preference-conditioned multi-headed attention pooling also led to improved hypervolume, as compared to a simple concatenation of mean and max pooling.
+However, Graph Neural Networks have the potential to better generalize to large graphs with large dependency structures and eventually outperform MLPs.
+We investigated this behavior for Problems 6a-c by increasing the number of demands and resources to $100$ each, with a total of $201$ nodes (including ``Unallocated'' resource node).
+From Table \ref{tab:ablation}, the HGNN-based approaches achieve significantly and consistently better hypervolume scores than MLPs.
+The two pooling variants (Mean+Max vs. preference-conditioned Attention Pooling) span fixed versus learned aggregation.
+Attention Pooling attains the highest HV but the lowest OS, indicating that learned aggregation maximizes global coverage at the expense of per-objective preference alignment.
 Both HGNN methods have fewer parameters than the MLP-based PPO model, as the number of MLP parameters scales quadratically with the size of the allocation matrix, due to the flattening of the allocation matrix and the initial fully connected feedforward neural network.
-The MLP outperforms the HGNN versions on ordering score, which may indicate that the MLP finds more stable and better preference-conditioned local solutions than the HGNN-based models, but struggles to find solutions closer to the global solution (See Section \ref{subsec:graphallocbench}).
+The MLP outperforms the HGNN versions on ordering score, which may indicate that the MLP finds more preference-aligned local solutions than the HGNN-based models, but struggles to find solutions closer to the global solution (See Section \ref{subsec:graphallocbench}).